darthsimpus/ASOC/README.md

 further measured to collapse to classical bits) and a final classical post-processing layer for obtaining the outcomes.
-Additionally, a classical pre-processing layer is employed to connect the temporal pooling layer and the dressed quan- tum layer of the model architecture.
+Additionally, a classical pre-processing layer is employed to connect the temporal pooling layer and the dressed quantum layer of the model architecture.
 The brief descriptions of different modules used in the development of SQNN are provided below.